 Tabernanthe iboga contains indole alkaloids, the entire root containing around 1% total alkaloids.
 The active ingredient is Ibogaine.

 Likes a part shade position (50%) with rich soil and good drainage.
 Give regular applications of both liquid and solid fertiliser over summer.
 Likes a lot of root space, pot up regularly when you notice white roots coming out of the drainage holes.
 Keep in a warmer area over winter months, and also keep more dry.

 Tabernanthe iboga has a reputation of being hard to grow but I find it particularly easy.
-It survives outside in the ground in SE QLD, away from the coast where I have below zero temperatures a few nights a year but are frost free.
-Often it will drop its leaves during its dormant months.
+It survives outside in the ground in SE QLD along the coastal regions.
+Often it will drop its leaves during its dormant months in colder areas.